Answers to Frequently Asked Questions

 More information on exams, including video guides, how-to's and daily drop-in Zoom support sessions are available from the Examinations Office.

-Yes, all examinations originally scheduled to happen in February 2021 are going ahead as planned.
-The exam schedule has not changed, so the date and times of the examinations have not been changed from those already communicated to you.
+Yes, all examinations originally scheduled to happen this year are going ahead as planned.
+The exam schedule has not changed, so the date and times of the examinations communicated to you will not change.
 The difference this time is that instead of coming to the College to do the examination, you will enter through a Zoom Exam Session.

 The start time for all examinations are set using Irish Standard Time.
 This ensures that all learners get to see the examination paper at exactly the same time and no one sits it after it has become public.
 This ensures the integrity of the awards for all learners.
 The college recognises and regrets that the use of Irish Standard Time involves inconvenience for learners in different time zones.